Getting Around Bali with These 8 Public Transportations!

 Online transportation in Bali has a large number of enthusiasts.
 Big names like Go-Jek or Grab in Bali are also generally easy to find here.
 Online transportation consists of 2 types, namely motorcycle taxis and online taxis.
 For those of you who are travelling alone, and prioritizing practicality in driving, taking an online motorcycle taxi is a wise decision.
 The price variations offered for the first few kilometres are quite cheap, ranging from IDR 10,000.

-Meanwhile, for those of you who are on vacation with friends or family, then you need an online taxi.
+Meanwhile, you need an online taxi for those of you who are on vacation with friends or family.
 The price offered is not much different from the online motorcycle taxi rates.
 The specialty of using online transportation is the ease of ordering a fleet from the touch of a finger on the cellphone screen.
 In addition, you no longer need to worry about the inflated meter costs during the trip since it’s visible from the start of the booking.

 However, online transportation still has some disadvantages as a result of conflicts with conventional taxis and scooters.
 One of them is that drivers are prohibited from picking up passengers at certain places such as terminals or other well-known central areas.
 Usually, the solution used is for drivers and passengers to agree to meet at a point slightly far from the prohibited area.
 So it really takes extra effort if you want to use online transportation in vital places of a city.

 Scooter rental in Bali can be an alternative solution for those who don’t want to be stuck in traffic and prioritize time efficiency.
 The number of scooter rental enthusiasts cannot be underestimated.
 Even many foreign tourists choose to renting scooters to travel in Bali.
 The requirements for renting a scooter are quite easy.
 Only by using your KTP and SIM C, you can rent a scooter unit for the duration as needed.